CSSC Staff

 Marketing and Communications Officer

-As External Relations Manager, she had responsibility for communications, website and social media management.
-Colleen has over 20 years’ experience in communications which she will use to support controlled schools.
-Colleen holds a BA (Hons) in Business Studies from Ulster University and Business Management Certificate from Queen's University Belfast.
+Colleen has 30 years’ experience in communications, website and social media management which she will use to support controlled schools.
+Colleen holds a BA (Hons) in Business Studies from Ulster University and a Business Management Certificate from Queen's University Belfast.

 Zoe Phelan